amer/resinfra/README.md

 ## How does it work?

 For the automatic deployment of the infrastructure we use a tool called [Terraform](https://www.terraform.io/).
+We build the infrastructure based on custom linux images that we build with [Packer](https://www.packer.io/).
 After we deployed the infrastructure, we use [Ansible](https://www.ansible.com/) to deploy the application on top of the infrastructure.